Gardening 101: How to Start a Flower Garden

 And that’s where flower gardens shine!
 They’re also a great home improvement for adding curb appeal.

-Take a look at your backyard or current garden and decide where the best placement for your flower bed will be.
-Consider these factors:
+Then you can decide where the best placement for your flower bed will be.

 Once you have your area selected, try to envision the shape of your future flower garden.